Papers, Please: Short film adaptation

 Two Russian filmmakers, Liliya Tkach and Nikita Ordynskiy of Kinodom Productions, developed an 11-minute live-action film based on Papers, Please, entitled Papers, Please: The Short Film, starring Igor Savochkin as the passport inspector.
 The film was authorized by Lucas Pope after Ordynskiy sent him the screenplay via email.
 It premiered at the Trekhgorka House of Culture in Moscow, Russia, on January 27, 2018.
 It debuted worldwide via YouTube and the Steam storefront on February 24, 2018.
 It received "Overwhelmingly Positive" reviews on Steam upon its release.
 Its success led Tkach and Ordynskiy to pursue a similar short film for Beholder, another game set in a totalitarian state.
 Ordynskiy would later voice Seaman Aleksei Toporov in Return of the Obra Dinn, a 2018 video game developed by Pope that was also a Seumas McNally Grand Prize winner.

 The film follows a border inspector at the East Grestin checkpoint, much similar to the game.
-A soldier named Sergiu informs him that a woman named Elisa will arrive, but when she does, she lacks the proper entry permit.
+A soldier named Sergiu informs him that a Kolechian woman named Elisa will arrive and instructs him to permit her entry.
+When Elisa arrives, she lacks the proper entry permit, while the inspector receives directions not to permit any more Kolechian visitors.
 The inspector denies her entry, and she leaves him a heart-shaped locket to give to Sergiu.
 Later, an Obristani couple named Robynsky attempts to cross.
-There is a discrepancy in the wife’s documents (where her surname is spelled "Robinsky" in her entry permit), but is dismissed as a typo, and they are allowed entry.
-Moments after passing, the couple carries out a terrorist attack, killing several guards.
-The film ends with the inspector witnessing the aftermath of the bombing and being fatally shot by the husband.
+There is a discrepancy in the wife's documents (where her surname is spelled "Robinsky" in her entry permit), but is dismissed as a typo, and they are allowed entry.
+Moments after passing, the couple (who are actually Kolechian agents) carries out a terrorist attack, killing several guards.
+The film ends with the inspector witnessing the aftermath of the bombing and Sergiu's execution by the husband, before being fatally shot himself.